 What happens when you vacuum to waste?

-When you put the multiport valve on the waste setting, and run the pool pump, the water does not go through the filter, nor does it return to the pool via the pool return.
-Instead it is sent straight out of the pool system, either down the drain into the sewage system or out into the yard somewhere, depending on your particular pool’s set up.
+When you select waste on the multiport valve, and run the pool pump, the water does not go through the pool filter, nor does it return to the pool via the pool return.
+Instead it is sent straight out of the pool system, either down the drain into the sewage system or out into the yard somewhere via the waste line and a backwash hose, depending on your particular pool’s set up.

 Do you backwash after you vacuum to waste?

-Since the water containing the dirt does not pass through the filter when you vacuum a pool to waste there would normally be no need to backwash afterwards.
+Since the water containing the dirt does not pass through the filter if vacuuming a pool to waste there would normally be no need to backwash afterwards.

 If the pressure is high then you may wish to backwash to reduce it and improve suction.